 Another good alternative at Cable Beach is the Frangipani, now part of the Mantra group which was recently purchased by the Accor group.
 This property features a variety of self-contained 1,2 and 3 bedroom apartments with large bedrooms, fully equipped kitchens and (like the Bali Hai) outdoor showers.
 It’s a bit further away from the beach area although there is a bus stop out the front.
 You may want to consider having a car when staying here.

 This is probably the second closest Cable Beach property to the beach itself – about 300m so less than a five minute walk.
-Again a lovely range of 1,2 and 3 bedroom apartments that have been recently refurbished and with extensive facilities.
+Again a lovely range of 1,2 and 3 bedroom apartments with extensive facilities.
+Great option for longer stays.

 Where to book your Broome accommodation